TechEmpower/FrameworkBenchmarks/frameworks/Kotlin/hexagon/README.md

 # Hexagon Benchmarking Test

 This is the Hexagon portion of a [benchmarking test suite](../../../README.md) comparing a variety of web development platforms.
-The test utilizes Hexagon routes, serialization and database access.
+The test utilizes Hexagon routes and serialization.

 ## Tests